 The University of Sheffield’s Gene Therapy Innovation and Manufacturing Centre (GTIMC) is one of three pioneering hubs in a new network funded by LifeArc and the Medical Research Council (MRC), with support from the Biotechnology Sciences Research Council (BBSRC).

 The new centre will boost investment in the region and help to regenerate the local economy.
 By 2027, it’s estimated that the GTIMC will have created 125 high skilled and highly remunerated jobs and added £28 million gross value added to the region.

 It puts Sheffield right at the heart of world class research and innovation into Gene Therapy that will present a real opportunity for regional economic growth within the supply chain and job creation in South Yorkshire."

 In order to produce the viral vectors for gene therapy we need large, specialised machines.
 To accelerate research towards clinical trials, we need to get our labs in the new GTIMC up and running as soon as possible.

 That’s why the Sheffield community is coming together to help raise £200,000 for a Bioreactor.

 This technology will enable researchers to incubate the cells needed for gene therapy at consistent environmental conditions.
 Having this specialist equipment will mean we can get official accreditation that proves our treatments are ‘medical grade’ and ready to be used with patients in clinical trials.
-The first research projects set to benefit are SPG47 and MND.
+The first research projects set to benefit are rare conditions and MND.

 For families desperately waiting for a treatment, your help can’t come soon enough.